truemail-rb/truemail/README.md

   # This configuration will be used over current or default validation type parameter
   # All of validations for 'somedomain.com' will be processed with regex validation only.
   # And all of validations for 'otherdomain.com' will be processed with mx validation only.
+  # It is equal to empty hash by default.
   config.validation_type_for = { 'somedomain.com' => :regex, 'otherdomain.com' => :mx }

   # Optional parameter.
 Validation of email which contains whitelisted domain always will
   # return true.
 Other validations will not processed even if it was defined in validation_type_for
+  # It is equal to empty array by default.
   config.whitelisted_domains = ['somedomain1.com', 'somedomain2.com']

   # Optional parameter.
 With this option Truemail will validate email which contains whitelisted
   # domain only, i.e. if domain whitelisted, validation will passed to Regex, MX or SMTP validators.
   # Validation of email which not contains whitelisted domain always will return false.
+  # It is equal false by default.
   config.whitelist_validation = true

   # Optional parameter.
 Validation of email which contains blacklisted domain always will
   # return false.
 Other validations will not processed even if it was defined in validation_type_for
+  # It is equal to empty array by default.
   config.blacklisted_domains = ['somedomain1.com', 'somedomain2.com']

   # Optional parameter.
 This option will be parse bodies of SMTP errors.
 It will be helpful